Skip to content

-OpenTelemetry ECS Fargate
+OpenTelemetry ECS fargate

 Overview

 This tutorial demonstrates how to add the OTEL Collector as a sidecar agent to your ECS Task Definitions.
-We use the standard OpenTelemetry Collector Contrib distribution, leveraging the envprovider
+We use the standard OpenTelemetry Collector Contrib distribution, leveraging the envprovider to generate the configuration from an AWS SSM Parameter Store.
+You can review an example CloudFormation template here.

-Using envprovider
+Using envprovider for configuration

 Adding the OTEL Collector to ECS task definitions